kosatnkn/magnetar/doc/doc.md

 `strKey` is a unique `string` value that you have to specify with every request you make to the server.
 This is used by the `Request` objects `ResponseQueue` management algorithm to handle responses.

-> When you do multiple requests to the same endpoint the `Request` module will adjust the `ResponseQueue` only to accept
+> When you do multiple requests using the same key the `Request` module will adjust the `ResponseQueue` only to accept
 > the response of the latest request.

 Only `POST` and `PUT` requests are capable of uploading files.
 In addition to that you can pass a `Progress Bar` object